 Alcohol/Drugs

-Alcoholic beverages/drugs are prohibited at all club sport events.
+Alcoholic beverages/drugs are prohibited at all sports club events.
 There is no exception to this policy on any playing field, court, stadium, or practice/competition site.

 No word or picture that promotes drinking or drugs may be used in fundraising, advertising, or advertising of a social event.